senthanal/deep-scan/README.md

 # Deep Scan

-A node app to scan and report license violations for the given npm package using OpenSource Review Toolkit(ORT)
+Primarily a node cli to scan project dependencies for license violations using OpenSource Review Toolkit(ORT).

 ## Motivation

 Typical scenario, ORT provides possibility of setting up the company software auditing policies.
 Running such a ORT scan in every PR commit increases build pipeline runtime drastically.
-Ideally, we would like to evaluate desired npm package against those company policies before using them.
+This project aims to provide a solution to run ORT scan on the project dependencies and provide the results in a timely manner.

 ## Architecture